parth0774/SnapCal/snapcal-readme.md

 ## 🚀 Future Enhancements

-- User history and meal tracking
+- [ ] User history and meal tracking
-- Daily nutritional summaries
+- [ ] Daily nutritional summaries
-- Meal recommendations based on dietary goals
+- [ ] Meal recommendations based on dietary goals
-- Barcode scanning for packaged foods
+- [ ] Barcode scanning for packaged foods
-- Multi-item recognition for complete meal analysis
+- [ ] Multi-item recognition for complete meal analysis
-- Mobile app development
+- [ ] Mobile app development
-- Offline functionality
+- [ ] Offline functionality

 ## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

 <p align="center">
-  Made By Parth Patel
+  Made with ❤️ by [Your Name]
 </p>